biwboris/GeneWeb-conveter/README.md

 ## Installation
 * Building
     - Run ```python setup.py build``` for new gwconv build.
-    - Move/create config.txt in build folder.
+    - Rename config_example.txt to config.txt and copy to build folder.

 * Running
     - Fill config.txt with your paths.
     - Run gwconv.exe for new base6.
     - Run imheal.exe for add new images to base6.
+    - Also you can run .py file without building.